wp-plugins/tags-all-in-one/readme.txt

 License: MIT License
 License URI: http://opensource.org/licenses/MIT

-Display tags for selected post types
+Display the tag cloud for selected post type (taxonomy).

 == Description ==

-"Tags all in one" plugin allow to display custom tagcloud of selected post type (taxonomy).
+[Tags all in one] is a plugin that allow you to display the tag cloud for selected post type (taxonomy).

 For more information, check out module page at [Teastudio.pl](http://www.teastudio.pl/produkt/tags-all-in-one/).